 This fund is used to account for the administration of the MIPPA program, the purpose of which is to provide outreach to individuals in West Carroll Parish with special emphasis on rural communities and increase public awareness and enrollment into the benefits available under Medicare Part D, Low Income Subsidy (LIS) and Medicare Savings Plan (MSP).
-The Council received no MIPPA funds for the current year.
+The Council received \$600 in MIPPA funds during the current year.
+This amount was not spent in the current year, and is in Advances from Funding Agency to be expended in the June 30, 2018 year end.